 In the Beginning

-Prior to launching Bio Management Northwest, Stavros ran a commercial janitorial business.
-But in 2006, he sensed a recession was on the way and decided a career move was in order.
+Prior to launching Bio Management Northwest, the main shareholder ran a commercial janitorial business.
+But in 2006, they sensed a recession was on the way and decided a career move was in order.

-“I research what three factors were involved in the last recession and what businesses flourished,” Stavros said.
+“We research what three factors were involved in the last recession and what businesses flourished,”

 The three industries that remained profitable included funeral homes, entertainment, and forced economics.
-“Well I can’t tap dance or sing,” Stavros said.
-“So forced economics – that’s what we are.”
+“Well we can’t tap dance or sing, so forced economics – that’s what we are.”

-Stavros started out with one employee and a truck.
-But it didn’t take long for his business to grow.
+We started out with one employee and a truck.
+But it didn’t take long for the business to grow.

-“I saw a flux in the first year and a half when I was doing in,” he said.
+“We saw a flux in the first year and a half when we were going in,” they said.

 Getting Close to Death

-Stavros will be the first to tell you the job comes with difficulties.
-He doesn’t try to sugar coat the intensity of the business.
+BIONW will be the first to tell you the job comes with difficulties.
+They don’t try to sugar coat the intensity of the business.
 Especially when having to deal with death on a routine basis.

-“It can affect you,” he said.
+“It can affect you,” BIONW said.
 “We have had people suffer from PTSD.”

 When handling crime scene cleanup, the Bio Management Northwest team typically comes in after law enforcement has conducted its investigation.
 Their job during is to eliminate any bio-hazardous waste, ensuring the area is safe for the public.

-To maintain a high level of professionalism, Stavros personally trains his dozen or so crew members.
+To maintain a high level of professionalism, BIONW personally train their dozen or so crew members.
 They receive drug lab cleanup certification from the Department of Health and are also required to attend hazardous waste classes.

-“So there’s classes and onsite training that they must goo through,” Anthony Wilson, operations manager, said.
+“So there are classes and onsite training that they must go through,” BIONW, operations manager, said.

-Stavros is insistent that his employees are capable of handling the seriousness of the job.
+BIONW is insistent that their employees are capable of handling the seriousness of the job.
 In fact, much of the Bio Management Northwest staff have military backgrounds or have worked for other restoration companies.

-“There’s a lot of disciple and there’s a lot of experience,” Stavros said of his employees.
+“There’s a lot of discipline and field experience.”
 “It’s a very well-rounded bunch.”